Budget 2018 Summary

 Changes to Charity Gift Aid Repayments HMRC is modernising the system for charity gift aid repayments from April 2013.
 The new system will be called Charities Online and will be based on the electronic submission of claims.
 This is the process through which charities claim payments from HMRC in relation to donations made through the […]Read more

-Ownership of Residential Property HMRC have been taking steps to increase the tax payable on residential property, worth over £2m that is owned by non-natural persons.
+Ownership of Residential Property Tax Increase HMRC have been taking steps to increase the tax payable on residential property, worth over £2m that is owned by non-natural persons.
 Non-natural persons are companies, partnerships with corporate members and collective investment schemes.
 Trusts that own property directly are not caught by these rules.
-This process began on 21 March […]Read more
+This process began on […]Read more

 UK Statutory Residence Test – Update Draft legislation has been issued bringing the long awaited Statutory Residence Test (SRT) a step closer.
 After 18 months of consultation the draft law has not altered much from the previous proposed version of the rules but one welcome relaxation is that individuals claiming to be non-resident by virtue […]Read more